fluent-wallet/fluent-docs/eSpace/tutorials/react-dapp-global-state.md

 Using Flexbox here ensures that any child `div`s are laid out in a single-column layout (vertically).

-Finally, the `/src/components` directory has subdirectories for `Display`, `Navigation`, and `MetaMaskError`.
+Finally, the `/src/components` directory has subdirectories for `Display`, `Navigation`, and `FluentError`.
 Each subdirectory contains a corresponding component file and CSS file.
-Each component is a [flex-items](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-basics-and-terminology) within a [flex-container](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-flexbox-properties), stacked in a vertical column with the navigation and footer (`MetaMaskError`) being of fixed height and the middle component (`Display`) taking up the remaining vertical space.
+Each component is a [flex-items](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-basics-and-terminology) within a [flex-container](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-flexbox-properties), stacked in a vertical column with the navigation and footer (`FluentError`) being of fixed height and the middle component (`Display`) taking up the remaining vertical space.

 #### Optional: Linting with ESLint